 Rest assured that if you travel to Lebanon or Iraq, or any other country after travelling to Israel, they will have no evidence that you have travelled to Israel.
 The only way that they could know that would be via a passport stamp.

 There is no high-tech spy level electronic record that is stored for each person that travels.
 Since these countries hate each other, they are definitely not exchanging information.
+This is also true if you HAD an Israel stamp, and then you renewed your passport.

 Can I Rip a Page Out of My Passport?